cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

      \...                  <- intermediate output for dvpd generated files
 ```

-## Download and setup the compiler project for the first project
+## Download and set up the compiler project for the first project
 - install dvpd on your workstation
   - Download or clone the DVPD repository in the directory for the DVPD compiler
   - add the directory "/commands" from the compiler project to your path environment variable